-In case the retrieval failed, the chances are good there was an attack and the PISP should then cancel the payment request for fraud reason.
-Otherwise, the PISP can confirm the payment request to the ASPSP who is then able to trigger the relevant Credit Transfers.
+In case the retrieval failed, the chances are good there was such an attack.
+The PISP should then cancel the payment request for fraud reason.

+Otherwise, in case of successful nonce retrieval, the PISP can confirm the payment request to the ASPSP who is then able to trigger the relevant Credit Transfers.